Scandal-hit EU assembly set to move on anti-corruption plan - Local News 8

 Associated Press

-BRUSSELS (AP) — A European Parliament official says President Roberta Metsola wants to clamp down on the activities of former lawmakers and lobbyists in response to a major corruption scandal.
+BRUSSELS (AP) — A European Parliament official says the president of the EU assembly wants to clamp down on the activities of former lawmakers and lobbyists in response to a major corruption scandal.
 The move would prevent lawmakers from representing businesses or governments soon after their term ends.
-The official said Wednesday that Metsola also wants to make publicly available the names of parliamentarians who are sanctioned for misbehavior at the assembly.
-Political group leaders will debate the plans on Thursday.
-It comes a month after Belgian authorities arrested four people on charges of corruption, money laundering and participation in a criminal organization.
-Belgian authorities suspect the alleged mastermind of taking gifts or cash from Qatar and Morocco.
-The two countries deny involvement.
+The official said Wednesday that Parliament President Roberta Metsola also wants to make publicly available the names of parliamentarians who are sanctioned for misbehavior.
+Belgian authorities last month arrested four people on charges of corruption, money laundering and participation in a criminal organization.
+The authorities suspect the alleged mastermind of taking gifts or cash from Qatar and Morocco.
+The countries deny involvement.